slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"I would rather have a mind opened by wonder than one closed by belief."
 -- Gerry Spence*

-> *"There is something irremediably sad at an atheist's funeral." (...)
+> *"There is something irremediably sad at an atheist’s funeral." (...)
-"Those who think religion is about belief don't understand religion, and don't understand belief."
+"Those who think religion is about belief don’t understand religion, and don’t understand belief."
 -- Nassim Taleb*

 > *"Death of a child is the gretest reason to doubt the existence of god."